 Read More About Confidence:

-- How to Talk to Strangers at Social Events
+- How to Feel Confident at a Party or Social Gathering

-Final Thoughts on 9 Ways to Instantly Appear Confident (Even When You’re Not)
+Final Thoughts on How to Look Confident (Even When You’re Not)

 You can convince others that you’re feeling confident, even if you’re not.
 Learn to adopt the mannerisms of someone that is confident, and you’ll look confident to the rest of the world.

 - Give yourself a pep talk